Photographer Contribution Guidelines

 We’re wide open on subject and style as long as the photo has something to do with climbing.
 Our pages are filled with explosive energy, exquisite light, amazing places, and climbers pushing limits everywhere from the unexplored regions in Greenland to the back streets of urban bouldering.
 We are always looking for crisp, beautiful imagery that inspires and awes.
 We also love the weird and the wild, both in climbing and photography, be they black & white, cross processing, high grain, or any other creative approach.
 In short, we’re looking for bold and exciting photos — images that capture the energy and passion of hard-core climbing.

 Please note that Climbing Magazine operates under a 100 percent digital workflow (see guidelines below).
 We now only accept negatives and slides after a pre-arranged agreement.

-Photos for print consideration must be submitted digitally via online gallery, CDR, or FTP.
-Lo-res files may also be submitted via email to email@example.com.
+Photos for print consideration must be submitted digitally via online gallery, or FTP.
+Lo-res files may also be submitted via email to firstname.lastname@example.org.
 Please be sure to include a text file with caption information in your email.
-For images submitted via CDR or FTP, please include the following: hi-res files (300 dpi JPEG preferred, with metadata on the route, route difficulty, climber, date of photo, and any other relevant information entered accordingly), companion low-res files for easy viewing, and a text file with caption information.